owncloud/ocis/docs/ocis/getting-started/_index.md

 oCIS by default relies on Multicast DNS (mDNS), usually via avahi-daemon.
 If your system has a firewall, make sure mDNS is allowed in your active zone.
 {{< /hint >}}

+{{< hint warning >}}

+#### Open Files on macOS

+The start command `./ocis server` starts a runtime which runs all oCIS services in one process.
+On MacOS we have very low limits for open files. oCIS needs more than the default 256.
+Please raise the limit to 1024 by typing `ulimit -n 1024` within the same cli session where you start ocis from.
+{{< /hint >}}

 ### Docker

 Docker images for oCIS are available on [Docker Hub](https://hub.docker.com/r/owncloud/ocis).